Key takeaways

 - West Virginia

-Certain other states require that gabapentin prescriptions be reported to a prescription drug monitoring program (PDMP).
+Certain other states require that gabapentin prescriptions be reported to a PDMP as a drug of concern or monitored drug.
 These states include:

 - Kansas